 If you want a career as a chef, just trying out new recipes at home isn't going to cut it.
 You'll need to hone your skills through education, experience, or both.

 One of the ways to become a chef is by attending culinary school.
-In this article, we’ll outline what culinary schools are, who should attend them, and provide a list of the ten best culinary schools for prospective chefs.
+In this article, we'll outline what culinary schools are, who should attend them, and provide a list of the nine best culinary schools for prospective chefs.

 What Are Culinary Schools?

 Culinary schools provide professional, accredited courses related to cooking, creating recipes, decorating food, and more.
 When you attend culinary school, you'll learn all aspects of food preparation and service.